wildcodeschoolparis/dojos/04-map_filter/readme.md

 ]
 ```

-Create a function `getSchoolCities` which takes an array of schools and return their cities
+Create a function `getSchoolCities` which takes an array of schools and return their cities in an other Array

 ---